Britain's Lost Jewel

 It has long been said that the great Manor Houses of our country are the jewels which bestow the Crown of Great Britain.
 And sometimes in history, one of those jewels may somehow fall away, roll across the floorboards of time, stopping just out of view of a blinds eye.
 And there it will sit, for years gathering dust, until one day someone, somewhere will stumble across its refracting beauty.
 They will lift it high and place it rightfully back in its place of coronated majesty for all to see.
 That jewel is Temple Newsam, discovered and shining brightly.
 All it needs now, is someone to hold it aloft and place it back in Britain’s Crown, a place it deserves to sparkle.

-Thanks to Temple Newsam House and all their amazing staff for their wonderful help!
+Thanks to Temple Newsam House and all their wonderful staff for their help!